-MFP operations shall use the pattern of Figure C.5b.
+MFP operations shall use the pattern of Figure C.8.
 For monochrome printers, the monochrome mode shall be tested.
 For colour capable MFP with different colour and monochrome speeds, both colour and monochrome modes shall be tested.
 For colour capable MFP with identical colour and monochrome speeds, the colour mode shall be tested.

-NOTE The pattern in Figure C.5b is based on JBMS-74-1:2005[17].
-Figure C.5a, present in the 10th and 11th editions, was eliminated in the 12th edition.
+NOTE The pattern in Figure C.8 is based on JBMS-74-1:2005[17].